ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1.md

 # Finacial services case: Payment Status check
 Data for this use case is loaded via 3 Connectors.
 Please check.
-We will create a CDC Conenctor and doing event stream processing, enrichment and more...
+We will create a CDC Connector and doing event stream processing, enrichment and more...

-Start implementing: Login to ksqlcli
+Start implementing: Login to ksqlDB-cli
 ```bash
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088
 ksql> show topics;